 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities.
 Liquidity risk arises from the Company's financial obligations and in the management of its assets, liabilities, and capital structure.
+To minimize liquidity risk, the Company has implemented cost control measures including a construction budget and the minimizing of discretionary expenditures unless the project has sufficient economic or geologic merit.
 In managing liquidity, the Company's primary objective is to ensure the entity can continue as a going concern while obtaining sufficient funding to meet its obligations as they come due.
 The Company manages this risk by regularly evaluating its liquid financial resources to fund current and long-term obligations and to meet its capital commitments in a cost-effective manner.
 The main factors that affect liquidity include working capital requirements, capital-expenditure requirements, and equity capital market conditions.
 The Company's liquidity requirements are met through a variety of sources, including cash and cash equivalents and equity capital markets.

-None of the Company's obligations have contractual maturities over the next 12 months, except the following:
+The following Company obligations have contractual maturities over the next twelve months: